iampossible/impossiblepeople/README.md

 ## Contribute
 If you are a developer and you would like to know more about how to contribute, check [this](https://github.com/iampossible/gnome/blob/master/DEVELOPER.md) out.

+If you have any questions or issues in using this code please feel free to contact us and we’d be happy to help